Find Affordable College Courses

 The following schools top our list of the Most Popular Liberal Arts / Sciences & Humanities Master's Degree Colleges.

 Our analysis found University of Oklahoma Norman Campus to be the most popular school for liberal arts / sciences and humanities students who want to pursue a master’s degree in the Southwest Region .
-University of Oklahoma is a fairly large public school located in the medium-sized suburb of Norman.
+University of Oklahoma is a very large public school located in the medium-sized suburb of Norman.

 Of the 190 students majoring in liberal arts / sciences and humanities at University of Oklahoma, 52% are male and 48% are female.